 Trans-Oral Endoscopic Thyroidectomy Vestibular Approach (TOETVA)

 Numerous minimally-invasive approaches to thyroidectomy have been developed over the years to minimize the neck surgical scar, many of which are performed using endoscopic or robotic assistance.
 However, a more diminutive anterior cervical scar still remains a problem for some patients, as well as more extensive dissections for remote access operations.
 Therefore, natural orifice surgery was adopted at select institutions, in an effort to perform a truly scarless thyroidectomy.
-Transoral endoscopic thyroidectomy has been the latest approach developed, known as the natural orifice transluminal endoscopic thyroidectomy (NOTES).
-There are several ways to perform NOTES.
+Transoral endoscopic thyroidectomy has been the latest approach developed, known as the natural orifice transluminal endoscopic thyroidectomy which is categorized as a natural orifice transluminal endoscopic surgery (NOTES) procedure.
+There are several ways to perform the natural orifice transluminal endoscopic thyroidectomy.
 We present the transoral endoscopic thyroidectomy vestibular approach under general anesthesia.

 Witzel et al. first reported the successful experimental performance of the endoscopic sublingual transoral thyroidectomy, through a single port using a modified axilloscope in ten porcine models and two human cadavers in 2008.1 In 2009, Benhidjeb et al. introduced a 3-port access vestibular approach; however, significant postoperative complications were noted, including temporary and permanent recurrent laryngeal nerve (RLN) injury, as well as transient mental nerve injury.2 More recently, successful transoral endoscopic thyroidectomy has been performed in many patients, without conversion to the standard open approach.3